forest-snow/mtanchor_demo/README.md

 - **Restart** your progress if you want to start over.

 # Memory space
 The demo uses a SQLite database (stored in your local files) to save data.
 Since this is only a demo, only top 1000 words from each corpus is included in the vocabulary.
 The demo doesn't let user submit their results to prevent database from getting too large.
-It is also recommended to limit number of topics (no more than 20) so that database remains small.
+If you find that the database is taking up too much space, run ```delete_db.sh``` to delete all data from the database.

 # See also
 Interface was initially based upon Jeff Lund's [tbuie interface](https://github.com/byu-aml-lab/tbuie).